UniversalDependencies/UD_Ukrainian-IU/README.md

 # Introduction

-UD Ukrainian comprises 100K tokens in 5882 sentences of fiction, news, opinion articles, Wikipedia, legal documents, letters, posts, and comments — from the last 15 years, as well as from the first half of the 20th century.
+UD Ukrainian comprises 115K tokens in 6764 sentences of fiction, news, opinion articles, Wikipedia, legal documents, letters, posts, and comments — from the last 15 years, as well as from the first half of the 20th century.

+We recommend using the [`dev` version](https://github.com/UniversalDependencies/UD_Ukrainian-IU/tree/dev) of the GitHub repo.
+It contains the latest stable improvements ([discussion](https://github.com/UniversalDependencies/docs/issues/520)).

 # Acknowledgments